aq1018/aq1018.github.io/source/_posts/2014-08-22-streaming-geojson-with-gdal-rack-chunked-and-rails-live-streaming.markdown

 ## Rails Live Streaming

 You can read to the end of the IO stream and just send it off, but where is the fun?
 Let's stream the response back with HTTP 1.1 chunked encoding in a 4KB buffer!
-This increase response time and reduces memory footprint.
+This improves response time and reduces memory footprint.
 Sweet deal!

 ### Add Chunked Enocding Support to Rails